 What Are Terps?
 The 7 Most Common Cannabis Terpenes and Their Effects

-What are terpenes?
-Terpenes are the essential oils present in ALL plants including the hemp and cannabis plant.
+What are terps?
+Terps are terpenes, which are the essential oils present in ALL plants including the hemp and cannabis plant.
 Terpenes give plants their individual characteristics like their flavor and aroma.
 So that distinct aroma that we all identify as marijuana burning, is in part, due to the plant’s terpenes.

 Cannabis is a very complex plant with a complex structure.
 For instance, it contains over 150 types of terpenes, sometimes called terps.

 Cultivators have begun to create hybrid strains based on their terpene content to alter the taste and their smell, especially for those that are pleasant.
 Though there are a lot of different terpenes, a few are more common than others in the cannabis plant.
 We’ll talk about some of the most common terpenes in the paragraphs below.
 If you would like to get more in-depth information on terpenes, check out HempStaff’s Dispensary Agent Training Courses.

 Myrcene is one of the most abundant terpenes in cannabis and again, it’s not exclusive to Cannabis.
 Myrcene can also be found in conifer trees (cedar, pine, fir, cypress, redwood), thyme and parsley.
 Mangos are so high in myrcene that the myth that eating a mango before consuming cannabis will get you higher, is not a myth.
 It’s true.
 Myrcene can lessen inflammation and pain and is also recognized as a sedative.
 It calms people down and in high enough concentrations can cause drowsiness.

 In addition to medicinal properties, myrcene can also cause a quicker high because it speeds up the body’s absorption of cannabinoids.
 These cannabinoids interact with our endocannabinoid system, which is a topic for another post on another day.